RageGamerAdi/Termux-On-Android-5-or-6/README.md

-# Run-Termux-On-Old-Android-Devices
+# Run-Termux-On-Old-Android-Devices-5-&-6

 <H2>ABOUT:-</H2>
 <H4><P>If You are using lower version of Android, Like Android 5 or 6.
-In this page you will get your solution.</P></H4>
+And if you want to Run <B>Termux</B>on it.
+In this page you will get your solution how to do that.</P></H4>

 <H2>Download Termux:-</H2>
 <P><H4>Download Termux From Given Link Below.</H4>